mibur1/psy111/book/introduction/5_Scientific_Comp/2_pandas.md

 ### Indexing

 In previous sessions we already leearned about indexing and slicing as a way of accessing individual elements of e.g. lists.
 Pandas DataFrames also support a variety of different indexing and slicing operations.
-For example, we can select rows through the `.loc` attribute and by indexing in square brackets:
+For example, we can use label-based indexing to select rows through the `.loc` attribute and by indexing in square brackets:

 ```{code-cell}
 print(yeatman_data.loc["subject_000"])
 ```

-In the case that we do not know the exact name of the subject but just its index (e.g. we cant to access the first subject), we can use the `iloc` attribute for that purpose:
+In the case that we do not know the exact label of the subject but just its index (e.g. we want to access the first subject), we can use the `iloc` attribute for that purpose:

 ```{code-cell}
 print(yeatman_data.iloc[0])